slideloft/php-federation/README.md

 add your wallet address and federation id to your mysql .

-also do not forget to add access origin to for CORS.
+also do not forget to add access origin  for CORS.

 example of a result is : https://tonaira.com/fed/?q=ngn*tonaira.com&type=name